-Captain Glass is in command of the Navy’s H-60 Helicopter Program, headquartered at Patuxent River, Maryland.
-The H-60 Program Office, PMA-299, provides full-spectrum, world-wide support for the Navy’s SH-60B, SH-60F, HH-60H, MH-60R and MH-60S helicopters and user communities, working closely with Type Wing Commanders, Carrier Air Wing Commanders, OPNAV and the Naval Aviation Enterprise.
-The program also acquires new aircraft and weapon systems for fleet employment, leading accomplishment of two Acquisition Category I programs.
+Captain Craig D. Grubb is in command of the Navy’s H-60 Helicopter Program.
+The H-60 Multi-Mission Helicopters Program Office, PMA-299, provides full-spectrum, world-wide support for the Navy’s SH-60B, SH-60F, HH-60H, MH-60R and MH-60S helicopters and user communities, working closely with Type Wing Commanders, Carrier Air Wing Commanders, OPNAV and the Naval Aviation Enterprise.
+The program also acquires new aircraft and weapon systems for fleet employment through two Acquisition Category I programs.

 A native of Bridgeport, West Virginia, Grubb graduated with Distinction from the United States Naval Academy in 1992 with a Bachelor of Science in Aerospace Engineering degree and was designated a Naval Aviator in June 1994.
 He also holds a Master of Science in Aerospace Engineering degree from the Naval Postgraduate School.

 Grubb most recently served as the Chief of Staff for Program Executive Officer, Unmanned Aviation and Strike Weapons (PEO(U&W)) in Patuxent River, Maryland.
 His squadron tours have included Helicopter Anti-Submarine Squadron Light FOUR ONE (HSL-41), Naval Air Station (NAS) North Island, California; Helicopter Anti-Submarine Squadron Light THREE SEVEN (HSL-37), NAS Barbers Point, Hawaii; and Helicopter Anti-Submarine Squadron Light FOUR SIX (HSL-46), Naval Station Mayport, Florida.